Microwave89/drvtricks/README.md

           --> upon key press the completion routine runs and repatches the keyboard and extracts the key press from IRP --> in a workerthread the key press is written into the keylogger log file

-- What is this?

-It is a small Windows kernel driver that serves as a non-malicious Proof of Concept (PoC) for demo purposes on the subject of rootkit techniques.
-Normally, rootkits are used by attackers in order to conceal both various malware as well as its activity.
-In this example the payload consists of a local keylogger which stores key presses into an NTFS special file hidden by Windows itself.

 - What makes it special against existing PoCs?